vinc/forecaster/README.md

 Forecaster
 ==========

-Ruby wrapper around `curl` and `wgrib2` to fetch and read data from the Global Forecast System (GFS).
+Ruby wrapper around `wgrib2` to fetch and read data from the Global Forecast System (GFS).

 Installation